Why Publish in GENETICS & G3?

-Within days, accepted manuscripts are published Early Online, indexed in PubMed, and available to colleagues.
-You may be selected for highlights in GENETICS, a featured article in G3, cover art, press releases, promotion on GSA’s Genes to Genomes blog, social media, GSA newsletter, and other outreach.
+Accepted manuscripts are published as Advance Articles, indexed in PubMed, and available to colleagues within days of licensing.
+Your paper may be selected as a featured article in GENETICS or G3.
+We select cover art from author submissions, and we highlight your work through press releases, promotion on GSA’s Genes to Genomes blog, social media, GSA newsletters, and other outreach.
 We enhance discovery and use of your research, helping increase its impact.

 As mission-driven publishers, we place a high priority on responding to community needs.
 We’ve long supported the use of preprints; for example, we were the first journal to partner with Cold Spring Harbor Laboratory to enable seamless deposits of manuscripts from our submission systems to bioRxiv and vice versa.
 Articles feature links to model organism databases like SGD, FlyBase, WormBase, and FungiDB.
 Through Overleaf, we provide custom templates for authors who use LaTeX, saving them time at submission.
-Our partnership with Publons helps you get credit for the reviewing you do at the GSA Journals.
+Through the Web of Science Reviewer Recognition Service, you get credit for the reviewing you do at the GSA Journals.

 Commitment to data availability.

 Our data policy, instituted in 2010, requires all primary data and source code associated with the paper’s findings to be publicly available.
 Besides providing everything needed for replication, this policy allows your research to have the greatest possible impact and ensures your findings will be used for years to come.
 We’ve partnered with the data repository figshare to ensure you get credit for all of your work; your supplemental material and data files hosted at figshare get a DOI and are permanently linked to your manuscript.